mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 def get_nx_graph(self) -> networkx.Graph:
 ```

-The routines to go back and forth from edge_ids to/from edges are:
+The routines to convert between edge_ids and edges are:

 ```python
 def get_edge_from_edge_id(self, edge_id: Any) -> tuple[Any, Any]: